 For instance, Zendesk is often used by companies to handle email support, but they also have phone support options as well.
 This part of their product isn’t as well-known, but they’ve done a great job coming up with humorous content to advertise it.

-By using a highly relatable experience – calling your parents – Zendesk’s video highlights how ridiculous the average phone support call can be.
-It’s likely to speak to their target audience because every company wants to provide good customer service over the phone.
-This video really showcases the type of contact you’d want to avoid.
+By showing the other side of phone support, and highlighting the experience of the agent, Zendesk’s video highlights how ridiculous the average phone support call can be.
+It also speaks to their target audience because every company wants to provide good customer service over the phone.

 Help your customer see you and your team as not just another vendor, but as a passionate team working hard to help them to be successful.
 Focus on showing them the ways you are helping them to stay ahead of their competition.
 Here’s our guide to making successful behind-the-scenes videos.